MicrosoftDocs/msteams-docs/msteams-platform/tabs/tabs-link-unfurling.md

 <summary>Which Stageview should I use?</summary>

-Collaborative Stageview allows the users to open content and a conversation within the same Teams multi-window.
-We recommend this view for most collaboration scenarios.
+Collaborative Stageview allows the users to open content and a conversation in Teams multi-window.
+We recommend this view for most of the collaboration scenarios.

 </br>